The NZACA Nursing Leadership Group

-The Nursing Leadership Group is the recognised voice of aged residential care nursing.
+The Nursing Leadership Group (NLG) is the recognised voice of aged care nursing.
 We have a collective, consistent and strong voice.

 Providing nursing leadership – and ensuring that Registered Nurses in aged care are supported to work to their full potential – is one of the most important things we can do to improve health and wellbeing of older New Zealanders.

 Why is having an ARC Nursing Leadership Group important?

 - Registered nurses in aged residential care work in partnership as an essential part of the health system to deliver better health outcomes for New Zealanders.